 Note – Do not over-cook.
 We want zucchini to have a nice bite.

-Now add 12 oz (350 g) of cleaned and deveined shrimp and cook for another 4-5 minutes until the shrimp are pink in color, stirring frequently.
+Now add 12 oz (350 g) of cleaned and deveined shrimp and cook for another 4-5 minutes until the shrimp are pink, stirring frequently.

 Garnish with 2 tablespoon chopped scallions (spring onion greens) and serve warm.